Math1019/Extend_Context_Window_Position_Interpolation/README.md

 ![image](https://github.com/Math1019/Extend_Context_Window_Position_Interpolation/assets/111295407/cdf46237-6a31-48a7-b451-208606d85680)

-This ends up with pre-trained LLM models that use RoPE to have a severe performance issue once it passes the trained context length as it will have high attention scores that will hurt the self-attention mechanism, which is represented in the graphics below.
-The below graphics show that using extrapolation for RoPE will cause model performance to have higher attention scores, which represent increased model complexity and model performance to decline.
+This ends up with pre-trained LLM models that use RoPE to have a severe performance issue once it passes the trained context length as it will have high attention scores that will hurt the self-attention mechanism, which is represented in the graphics above.
+The above graphics show that using extrapolation for RoPE will cause model performance to have higher attention scores, which represent increased model complexity and model performance to decline.

 ---------------------------------------